Soil classification refers to the grouping or organization of soil into classes according to their general characteristics.

 Their interplay produces varying soil regimes.Lateritization, calcification, podzolization, and salinization are the main soil profile forming processes under different climates.

 Criteria for soil classification:

-There are number of factors /criteria used in classifying soils.
+There is a number of factors /criteria used in classifying soils.
 Some of the criteria used include the following;

-- Climatic variation in which soil can be classified as soil of humid tropics(like laterites) ir soils of cold regions like tundra soils
+Climatic variation in which soil can be classified as the soil of humid tropics(like laterites) in soils of cold regions like tundra soils

-- Genesis (origin or mode of formation), based on soil forming processes such as gleization that produce peat, podzolisation that produce podzol and so forth.
+Genesis (origin or mode of formation), based on soil-forming processes such as gleization that produce peat, podzolisation that produces podzol, and so forth.

 If you like this post do not forget to share with you friends, give your comments or ask questions.